Esketamine: Depression

 In February 2019, an outside panel of experts recommended in a 14–2 vote that the FDA approve the nasal spray version of esketamine for treatment-resistant depression, provided that it be given in a clinical setting, with people remaining on site for at least two hours after.
-The reasoning for this requirement is that trial participants temporarily experienced sedation, visual disturbances, trouble speaking, confusion, numbness, and feelings of dizziness during immediately after.
+The reasoning for this requirement is that trial participants temporarily experienced sedation, visual disturbances, trouble speaking, confusion, numbness, and feelings of dizziness immediately after.
 The approval of esketamine for treatment-resistant depression by the FDA was controversial due to limited and mixed evidence of efficacy and safety.

 In January 2020, esketamine was rejected by the National Health Service (NHS) of Great Britain.
 The NHS questioned the benefits of the medication for depression and claimed that it was too expensive.
 People already using esketamine were allowed to complete treatment if their doctors considered this necessary.

+Esketamine is approved in the United States for and shows promise as a rapid-acting monotherapy for treatment-resistant depression, but evidence is currently limited to a single trial.
+It is an effective and generally safe long-term treatment for adults with treatment-resistant depression, feasible in outpatient settings; optimal oral antidepressant combinations and predictive biomarkers need further research.

 Spravato debuted at a cost of treatment of per year when it launched in the United States in March 2019.
 The Institute for Clinical and Economic Review (ICER), which evaluates cost effectiveness of drugs analogously to the National Institute for Health and Care Excellence (NICE) in the United Kingdom, declined to recommend esketamine for depression due to its steep cost and modest efficacy, deeming it not sufficiently cost-effective.

 Esketamine is the second drug to be approved for treatment-resistant depression by the FDA, following olanzapine/fluoxetine (Symbyax) in 2009.
 Other agents, like the atypical antipsychotics aripiprazole (Abilify) and quetiapine (Seroquel), have been approved for use in the adjunctive therapy of major depressive disorder in people with a partial response to treatment.

 In a meta-analysis conducted internally by the FDA during its evaluation of esketamine for treatment-resistant depression, the FDA reported a standardized mean difference (SMD) of esketamine for treatment-resistant depression of 0.28 using the three phase III short-term efficacy trials conducted by Janssen.
 This was similar to an SMD of 0.26 for olanzapine/fluoxetine for treatment-resistant depression and lower than SMDs of 0.35 for aripiprazole and 0.40 for quetiapine as adjuncts for major depressive disorder.
 These drugs are less expensive than esketamine and may serve as more affordable alternatives to it for depression with similar effectiveness.
+Both rTMS and intranasal esketamine are more effective than starting a new antidepressant for treatment-resistant depression, with rTMS potentially offering slightly greater or comparable symptom reduction compared to esketamine.

+Racemic ketamine produces larger and more sustained antidepressant effects than esketamine, with higher doses generally more effective; both ketamine and esketamine have similar dropout rates.